CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/SliceFiles/_index.md

 ### View Settings

 You can also see specific parts of the print broken down by type of print and shaded different colors, as well as a menu of options at the bottom.
-This lets you view mroe specific information about the print.
+This lets you view more specific information about the print.

 Image